Nail on the Head

 but these must be noticed and grasped at once.

-Fort Pitt lay besieged by thousands of proud
+Fort Pitt lay besieged by hundreds of proud

 and soldiers and citizens died just like flies.